This post may contain affiliate links.

 I’m positive I’m biased, but I think I learned Spanish in the best country in the whole world to do so!
 Costa Ricans are known throughout Latin America for their laid-back attitude and very clear pronunciation of Spanish.
 The combination of these two traits makes it the ideal place for anyone to practice their Spanish – from novice to fluent speakers.

 Add in the fact that the tourism industry has been booming in Costa Rica for many years, so if you are visiting Costa Rica for the first time – especially visiting Costa Rica with kids– you will find many ticos (as Costa Ricans call themselves) speak excellent English.

 Still, it’s important when you learn a language to have a few words and phrases handy that you know you’ll be using frequently.
 In Spanish-speaking countries, even trying to use just a few common Spanish phrases goes a long way to show respect to locals.

 Here are 15 simple and common Costa Rican Spanish travel phrases that any traveler to Costa Rica will find helpful as they explore one of the most beautiful countries on Earth.

 I’ve also included a quick explanation of when and how to use each phrase so that you will be culturally appropriate when you practice your Spanish.
 If you want to have all of these phrases in one place, I highly recommend my favorite Costa Rican Spanish book.

-If you feel like you’ve got a good handle on Spanish, check out this great post on Costa Rican slang from my friend Ryan.
+If you feel like you’ve got a good handle on Spanish, check out this great post on Costa Rican slang.
 I guarantee you will find a few hilarious phrases you’ll have a lot of fun trying out!